grafana/grafana/docs/sources/installation/upgrading.md

 ## Upgrading to 8.3

-In 8.3 Grafana dashboards queries now reference to data sources using and object with an `uid` and `type` property, instead of the data source name property used before.
-A schema migration will applied when opening an existing dashboard.
-If you provision dashboards to multiple
-Grafana instances we recommend that you also provision data sources as you can then specify the uid to be the same for data sources across your instances.
+In 8.3, Grafana dashboards now query reference data sources using an object with `uid` and `type` properties instead of the data source name property.
+A schema migration is applied when existing dashboards open.
+If you provision dashboards to multiple Grafana instances, then we recommend that you also provision data sources.
+You can specify the `uid` to be the same for data sources across your instances.

-If you need to know the uid for a data source you have created in the UI you can find that out by checking the URL when visiting the data source settings page.
-The url follows the pattern ` /datasources/edit/${uid}`, meaning the last part is the uid.
-In Grafana v8.5 we will make it possible to view and edit the uid directly from the UI.
+If you need to find the `uid` for a data source created in the UI, check the URL of the data source settings page.
+The URL follows the pattern ` /data source/edit/${uid}`, meaning the last part is the `uid`.
+In Grafana v8.5 we will make it possible to view and edit the `uid` directly from the UI.

 ## Upgrading to 8.5